grommunio/grommunio-documentation/admin/manual_core.rst

 By *default*, Debian-based distributions ship default web server configs which are in conflict with grommunio.
-It is recommended to remove the default web service entry, generally located at ``/etc/nginx/sites-available/default```.
-By removing this file, the webserver default website is disabled.
+It is recommended to remove the default web service entry, generally located at ``/etc/nginx/sites-enabled/default```.
+By removing this link, the webserver default website is disabled.

 Configuration snippets should solely be edited under ``/etc/``.
 Files in ``/usr`` belong to the vendor/the distribution and are subject to (silent)